 If everything else above seems ideally setup and you still have call quality issues:

-- Remember as stated at the top, you can always use Kixie Connect to route your calls through a non-Kixie device to avoid the issues at least temporarily.
+- You can always use Kixie Connect to route your calls through a non-Kixie device to avoid the issues at least temporarily.

 - Please submit to email@example.com at least two examples of calls you made or received where the call quality issues were present.
 You can either submit the call recording link OR the date/time and the number called for these two examples.